We may earn income from links in this post. Please read this Disclosure for details.

 Despite its impressive structure and size, only a small percentage of Acre’s Crusader City has actually been recovered.

 Related: Learn more about the Knights of St. John at Bodrum Castle, a UNESCO World Heritage Site in Bodrum, Turkey.
+Or, head to Paphos, Cyprus home to an impressive castle/fort and its own complex and delicious Cypriot cuisine.

 Early Afternoon – Stop at Hummus Said and Turkish Bazaar